hannahlspencer/EventSwipe/README.md

 ###Running the application

+When you start up EventSwipe, you'll be asked to log in using your CareerHub details, or to start offline mode.

+In online mode you will need to enter the CareerHub IDs of all your entry slots (or choose the slots by listing forthcoming events) and then select whether or not you want to load waiting lists.

-When you start up EventSwipe, you'll be asked to enter some details about the event.
+In offline mode you will be asked to enter some details about the event.
 You need to enter a title and indicate whether or not you want to use a booking list and a waiting list.
 You can then upload all the necessary lists of IDs.

 Hit ok to start recording attendance.
 Depending on the event settings and the attendee's booking status, when you enter an ID EventSwipe will display the following messages: